 In February 2010 one such resident asked the German Village Society to consider establishing an aging in place community program modeled after the successful Beacon Hill Village.
 Nationwide, more than 65 Villages are operating and over 120 are in various planning stages.
 Many Villages have been recognized as exemplary community collaborations helping older Americans remain in their homes as they age, improve the quality of their lives, and save money in the process.

 The German Village Society’s Long Range Planning Committee carefully researched the national Village movement, reviewed local census data, surveyed residents, conducted roundtable discussions with interested neighbors, and consulted with Village directors in similar communities.
 During project planning, two of the Capitol Hill (Washington, D.C.)
 Village founders visited German Village as consultants.
 To establish best practices, planners studied the business models and operations of a number of existing villages.
 The German Village group also joined the national Village to Village network and participated in statewide Village development activities organized by the Ohio Department on Aging.

-In February 2012, the German Village Society’s trustees extended support by agreeing to act as the 501 (c)(3) fiscal agent for pilot grants and donations while the Village Connections secures its own tax exempt status.
-The Society has also graciously provided web support and office and meeting space.
+In February 2012, the German Village Society’s trustees extended support by agreeing to act as the 501 (c)(3) fiscal agent for pilot grants and donations while the Village Connections secured its own tax exempt status.
+The Society has also graciously provided office and meeting space.